Project Structure and Build System

 $(PN_PREBUILD) MODULES=<required modules>

-If no installation exists, all modules used by the system must be added to the MODULES argument.
+If no installation exists, all modules used by the system or software must be added to the MODULES argument.

-Note: The user is responsible to carefully select all components used by the system and affected by the custom configuration.
+Note: The user is responsible for carefully selecting all components used by the system and affected by a custom configuration.
 Missing out modules may lead to hard to detect problems.

 Automatic Recipes for Compilation and Linking